thuyydt/Docker-LAMP-Local/README.md

   opcache
   zip
   gd
+  intl
 ```

 To add other php modules, you need to edit the `./build/php/Dockerfile` file and rebuild the container.
-(I have enabled by default the minimum set of modules required for OpenCart)
+(I have enabled by default the minimum set of modules required for Prestashop)

 ## License